-In the last weeks, you’ve been waking up in the morning more tired then before you went to bed.
+Over the past few weeks, you’ve been waking up even more tired than when you went to bed the night before.
 Your eyes are sticky, the circles under them are starting to look like bags, and you instantly nod off in front of your screen.
-And you’ve a hard time preventing yourself from drooling on your keyboard, almost putting an end to your days by accidental electrocution.
+And you have a hard time preventing yourself from drooling on your keyboard, almost putting an end to your days by accidental electrocution.
 You know you’re playing with your life, and that something’s wrong with your sleep.
 Maybe you’re sleeping too much?
 Or not enough?
 Hard to know.
 So, you start asking Google, “how many hours of sleep do I need?”.
 And boom, you’ve just found our complete Polysleep guide about the optimal amount of sleep for an adult.
 You can breathe now, you’re in good hands!
 Just a few more lines to read and you’ll be able to get the best sleep there is as of tonight!

 Do I not sleep enough?
 Or do I hibernate?